Respite and Long-Term Care Assessment Services

 Some seniors are resistant to moving into assisted living, but it can actually be beneficial in many ways.
 The move can be disruptive initially but living in a community of similar-aged individuals can improve their social lives.
 It relieves them of the chores and upkeep responsibilities.
 They can make new friends and enjoy activities they could not while living alone.

 There are many options to choose from if it is determined to move to a senior facility.
 There are independent apartment homes, assisted living, and medical care facilities.
 The differences in the level of care can depend on what the person wants and needs.
-We can offer many tips on how to make this important decision.
+A St. Charles caregiver can offer many tips on how to make this important decision.